HichamAgueny/cuFFT/cuFFTOpenACC.md

        end subroutine grid_1d
 ```

-As described above, one needs to initialize the FFT by creating plans, in which the.
-Executing the plans requires specifying the transform direction: FFTWFORWARD for the forward direction or FFTWBACKWARD for the backward direction (inverse FFT).
-These direction parameters should be defined as an integer parameter.
-An alternative is to include the fftw3.f file as a header (i.e. `include "fftw3.f"`), which contains all parameters required for a general use of FFTW.
-In the case the file is included, the value of the direction parameter does not need to be defined.

-Note that when implementing the FFTW library, the data obtained from the backward direction need to be normalized by dividing the output array by the size of the data, while those of forward direction do not.
-This is only valid when using the FFTW library.

-To check the outcome of the result in the forward direction, one can plot the function in the frequency-domain, which should display a peak around the value &w;=+2 and -2 as the function is initially symmetric.
-By performing the backward FFT of the obtained function, one should obtain the initial function displayed in time-domain (i.e. sin(2t)).
-This checking procedure should hold also when implementing a GPU version of the FFT library.

 # Compilation process of FFTW

-For the serial case, the FFTW library should be linked with fftw3 (i.e. `-lfftw3`) for the double precision, and fftw3f (i.e. `-lfftw3f`) for the single precision case.
+The FFTW library should be linked with fftw3 (i.e. `-lfftw3`) for the double precision, and fftw3f (i.e. `-lfftw3f`) for the single precision case.

-Load an intel module: e.g.
+Here is an example of a module to be loaded.

 On Saga:
 ```bash
 module load FFTW/3.3.9-intel-2021a
 ```
+On Betzy:
+The same can be loaded.

 To compile:
 ```bash